rhammer35/Regression_Models_Project/README.md

 * The criteria that your classmates will use to evaluate and grade your work are shown below.
 * Each criteria is binary: (1 point = criteria met acceptably; 0 points = criteria not met acceptably)
 * Your Course Project score will be the sum of the points and will count as 40% of your final grade in the course.

-**Criteria
+**Criteria**

-1 Did the student interpret the coefficients correctly?
+1. Did the student interpret the coefficients correctly?
-2 Did the student do some exploratory data analyses?
+2. Did the student do some exploratory data analyses?
-3 Did the student fit multiple models and detail their strategy for model selection?
+3. Did the student fit multiple models and detail their strategy for model selection?
-4 Did the student answer the questions of interest or detail why the question(s) is (are) not answerable?
+4. Did the student answer the questions of interest or detail why the question(s) is (are) not answerable?
-5 Did the student do a residual plot and some diagnostics?
+5. Did the student do a residual plot and some diagnostics?
-6 Did the student quantify the uncertainty in their conclusions and/or perform an inference correctly?
+6. Did the student quantify the uncertainty in their conclusions and/or perform an inference correctly?
-7 Was the report brief (about 2 pages long) for the main body of the report and no longer than 5 with supporting appendix of figures?
+7. Was the report brief (about 2 pages long) for the main body of the report and no longer than 5 with supporting appendix of figures?
-8 Did the report include an executive summary?
+8. Did the report include an executive summary?
-9 Was the report done in Rmd (knitr)?
+9. Was the report done in Rmd (knitr)?